Amplytica/Code_Standards_And_Resources/README.md

 ### Guidelines

 1. Write programs for people, not computers.
-Clarity and readability should be allways emphasized
+Clarity and readability should be always emphasized
     - Use informative variable names, avoid using names of existing functions (e.g. print) and key words (e.g. import)
     - Variables should be nouns where as functions should be verbs
     - Be consistent with your indentation.
 Use spaces or tabs but not both
     - Use informative comments that explain what you are doing but do not "state the obvious"
     - Separate names with underscores instead of dots (`variable_1` not `variable.1`).
 One can also use `CamelCase`.
-    - Avoid writing long sections of code, separate the code into mutiple blocks (each doing a specific task)
+    - Avoid writing long sections of code, separate the code into multiple blocks (each doing a specific task)
     - Use meaningful file names and the correct extensions (`.R` not `.r`)
-    - Surround binary operators (=, ==, >, <, etc) with whitespaces (`x = y` not `x=y`)
+    - Surround binary operators (=, ==, >, <, etc) with whitespace (`x = y` not `x=y`)
     - Use spaces always after a comma, but never before a comma (`colour = (green, red, blue)` not `colour = (green,red,blue)` or `colour = (green , red , blue)`)
 2. Do not "reinvent the wheel"
     - Check if others have come up with a verified solution to your problem before writing your own scripts
 3. Use standard, well known extensions/packages instead of obscures ones, standard packages are more likely to be tested and maintained
 4. Make incremental changes
     - When writing long code, divide your task in smaller parts that can be performed by custom functions.
-This is known as [refactoring](http://en.wikipedia.org/wiki/Code_refactoring) your code.
 Create these functions and test them individually.
 It will make the whole program/script easier to debug and read
+    - Periodically go back and make changes to previously written code for improved readability and increased performance.
+This is known as [refactoring](http://en.wikipedia.org/wiki/Code_refactoring) your code.
 5. Plan for mistakes
     - Use assertion functions, and internal tests.
 Do not expect the user to give you the right input
     - Test your scripts with example data, and try to include positive and negative standards.
 Save the test files
 6. Optimize software only after it works correctly.
-Work on code readability first, then your algorithm, then optimize.
+First, work on code readability, then optimize your algorithm and finally optimize your code at a low-level
 7. Document your code's design and purpose, not its mechanics
 8. Backup your data!
 Store at minimum your raw data and the scripts used to generate the analysis results